hossamnasser938/JavaScript-Essential-Training-Course-Documentation/1. JavaScript: An Introduction/introduction.md

 Logic code that interacts with the HTML as well as the CSS to make the web page much more interactive(interactive layer).

 ## How is JavaScript related to Java?
 Actually JavaScript and Java are totally different things.
-The thing that they share in common is that they are programming languages. **JavaScript is to Java** what **Car is to Carpet**.
+The thing that they share in common is that they are programming languages. **Java is to JavaScript** what **Car is to Carpet**.

 ## Navigating the JavaScript landscape
 * ECMAScript is a standard that JavaScript conforms to.